sagemath/trac_to_gh/Issue 9711.md

 # Issue 9711: sagenb notebook -- error when downloading worksheets in some cases involving non-ASCII characters

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9711

 Original creator: was